Stacks Image 853

 In a simplified image we can split our 'instrument' - the flute-playing - into two parts.
 The first part is the flute-part, the exterior, the finger-movements.
 The second part is the body-part, the interior, which includes the breathing, the sound quality, the flexibility, the overall body control and our music enjoyment.
 Certainly the second part is more difficult to develop, since it involves countless invisible processes.
 However extended techniques use the sound as an interactive messenger, so that we will learn to understand about the body-part.

 Think about extended techniques like a modern tool, similar like we enjoy a mobile phone, the subway or the internet.
 You don't need to be specifically interested in such items, but to use them can be most constructive and effective.
 In a similar way, we can all benefit from studying extended techniques.
-Finally it is all about the sound, control and enjoyment.
+In the end it is all about the sound, control and enjoyment.

 The Traditional Circle